Rebuildable Cars - Salvage Cars - Repairable Wrecked Cars

 Summary

-If you think you might want to save money by buying and repairing a damaged car, or you need a good project car, make sure you know what you're getting and what it will cost you to do the repairs.
+If you think you might want to save money by buying and repairing a damaged or flooded car, or you need a good project car, make sure you know what you’re getting and what it will cost you to do the repairs.
 Make sure all safety equipment is fully restorable and that the vehicle will meet state emissions requirements.

 Also make sure you can get a title in your state and that your state has an inspection process that will allow your vehicle to be driven after it has been repaired.
 Check with your state DMV.
 Most have web sites with the information you need.